F1248/OpenCore-Legacy-Patcher/docs/ICNS.md

 # Creating custom icons for OpenCore and Mac Boot Picker

-For users who want to customize their setup to be more personal, OpenCore does allow for custom icons and images in the boot picker.
+For users who want to customize their setup to be more personal, OpenCore does allow for custom icons and images in the Boot Picker.

 * [Custom OpenCore icons](#custom-opencore-icons)
 * [Custom Mac Boot Picker icons](#custom-mac-boot-picker-icons)